sarah-falehh/psychologist-appointment-platform/README.md

 http://127.0.0.1:5000
 ```

-### Flask development notice

-The built-in Flask server is suitable for development.
+The Flask development server is intended for local development only.

-It should not be used directly as the production server.

 ---

 ## Application Routes

-Based on the application pages, the platform includes routes corresponding to the following areas.
+The application includes routes associated with the following areas.

-### Public routes
+### Public pages

 ```text
 /